-ABSOLUTELY PURE

-Fruitless Missionary Efforts.

-A great deal of missionary effort has been expended upon the Chinese in California, and especially in San Francisco, but it requires a microscope to discover any real conversions after forty years of labor.
-In the way of doing actual good for the wretched people of our slums \$100 will accomplish more than \$10,000 spent in trying to change the Chinese in their Flowery Kingdom into followers of Christ and heretics to the Chinese in their Flowery Kingdom into followers of Christ and heretics to the doctrines of Confucious.
-Taking everything into consideration, it is a fair question whether there is not a great waste of Christian effort as well as of money in these attempts to convert Chinese who won't be converted and whether it would not be more practical as well as more Christian to con-centrate some of this effort and money upon the heathen at our very doors who know neither Christ nor Confucius -Chicago Tribune.
+fair question whether there is not a which make life worth living. great waste of Christian effort as well as of money in these attempts to convert Chinese who won't be converted and whether it would not be more practical as well as more Christian to concentrate some of this effort and money | blooms with its beauty.
+If her system upon the heathen at our very doors needs the cleansing action of a laxative who know neither Christ nor Confucius. -Chicago Tribune.
 J. C. SIMPSON.
 Marquess, W. Va. says: "Hall's Catarrh Cure cured me of a very bad case of catarrh."
 Druggists sell it, 75c.

-Petrified Oysters.

-A bed of petrified oysters has been found on the top of Big mountain, just back of Forkston, Wyoming county, Pa.
-A short time since A. Judson Stark and William N. Reynolds, jr., of Lafay-Pa.
-A short time since A. Judson Stark and William N. Reynolds, jr., of Lafayette college, amateur geologists, spent a day on the mountain and brought back a fine collection of the petrified bivalves.
-Some of the speciment bivalves.
-Some of the specimens are of mammoth size, one in Mr. Reynold's possession measuring twenty-two inches long by nine inches wide and weighing forty pounds.
-The specimens range in all sizes.

-Piso's Cure for Consumption relieves the most obstinate coughs.-Rev. D. Buch-MUELLER, Lexington, Mo., Feb.
-14, '94.
+Petrified Oysters. possession measuring twenty-two with the spoons?
+There's yo' spoon in inches long by nine inches wide and yo' corn." weighing forty pounds.
+The specimens Piso's Cure for Consumption relieves the most obstinate coughs.-Rev. D. Buch-MUELLER, Lexington, Mo., Feb.
+34, '94. range in all sizes.

-Lemon Juice as Polish

-Lemon juice applied to cast iron arti-cles gives an excellent finish to the surface of the metal.
-It turns the portion of polished cast iron to which it is ap-plied to a bronze black, and when touched over with shellac varnish will absorb a sufficient amount of the varnish to preserve it.
-To many lemon juice would seem to be a weak and ineffective acid for metal, but everyone knows how quickly a knife blade of steel will blacken when used to cut a lemon, and the darkening of polished iron by the acid is very beautiful.

-"Kanson's Magic Corn Salve."
+Lemon Juice as Polish.
+Lemon juice applied to cast iron articles gives an excellent finish to the surface of the metal.
+It turns the portion of polished cast iron to which it is applied to a bronze black, and when A gleam of not unkindly merriment effective acid for metal, but everyone three inches long removed from her then to the left, where, on the edge of brilliant than herself; round her neck shone in her eyes as she came to the knows how quickly a knife blade of brain, where it must have been imiron by the acid is very beautiful.
+"Hanson's Magic Corn Salve."
 Warranted to cure or money refunded.
 Ask your druggist for it.
-Price 15 cents.

-A New Telescopic Idea.
+Price 15 cents. > A New Telescopic Idea.

 After laborious toil at constructing enormous and complex mechanisms by which telescopes can be directed to any quarter of the heavens astronomers have all at once bethought themselves of the plan of leaving the big tube immovable and horizontal, and throwing the image of the desired star into it by means of a reflector.
-This surprisingly simple plan is to be followed in mounting the great telescope which is to be a feature of the Paris exposition

-FITS.-All Fitsstopped free by Dr. Kline's Great Nerve Restorer.
-No Fitsafter the bratday's use, darvelous cures.
-Treatise and \$2 trial bottle free to it cases.
-Send to Dr. Kline,831 Arch St., Philia., Fa

-The Atlantic Monthly for September contains the first installment of a to bree-part stor Craddock, entitled The Mystery of Witch-Face Mountain.
+This surprisingly simple plan is to be followed in desires in obedience to reason. mounting the great telescope which is to be a feature of the Paris exposition FITS -AllFits stopped free by Dr. Kline's Great Nerve Restorer.
+No Fits after the first day's use, Marvelous cures.
+Treatise and \$2 trial bottle free to Fit cases.
+Send to Dr. Kline, 931 Arch St., Phila., Pa.
+The Atlantic Monthly for September contains the first installment of a to three-part story, by Charles Egbert Craddock, entitled The Mystery of Witch-Face Mountain.
 The second of Dr. John Fiske's historical papers has for a subject John Smith in Virginia, in which he reopens vigorously the discussion in regard to this interesting character.
-Bradford Torry contrib-utes another Tennessee sketch, Chickamauga, which will be of special interest in view of this summer's memorable gathering at Lookout Mountain.
+Bradford Torry contributes another Tennessee sketch, Chickamauga, which will be of special interest in view of this summer's memorable gathering at Lookout Mountain.
 Among other features are Guides: A Protest, by Agnes Repplier, important book reviews. and the Contributors' Club.
-Houghton, Mifflin & Co.,
+Houghton, Mifflin & Co., Boston.
 Calling a Halt.